 Sprint Relay

-The aim of the 100 metre sprint relay is, with the assistance of four athletes, to carry a baton (30 cm long, 13 cm in circumference and no less than 50grms in weight) around 400 metres as quickly as possible.
+The aim of the 4 x 100 metres sprint relay is, with the assistance of four athletes, to carry a baton (30 cm long, 13 cm in circumference and no less than 50grms in weight) around 400 metres as quickly as possible.

 Baton exchange

-The rules of relay competition require the baton to be exchanged within a 20 metres changeover zone.
-So that the outgoing runner can achieve maximum acceleration at baton exchange the athlete can commence his/her run 10 metres before the changeover zone.
-The baton exchange should occur 5 metres before the end of the changeover zone.
+The rules of relay competition require the baton to be exchanged within a 20-metre change-over zone.
+The baton exchange should occur 5 metres before the end of the change-over zone.
+So that the outgoing runner can achieve maximum acceleration at baton exchange, the athlete can commence their run 10 metres before the change-over zone.
 Because of this, each athlete has to sprint more than 100 metres:

 • 1st athlete 105 metres